-Writing date and time formatsWorldwide there are different spellings for a date and also for times.
+Writing date and time formatsWorldwide, there are different spellings for a date and also for times.
 This regularly causes confusion.
-Sometimes you can tell from the spelling which country it comes from - but sometimes not.
+Sometimes you can tell which country it comes from by looking at the notation — but sometimes not.

-Some Europeans start to despair already with the AM and PM times.
-But at the latest with the different spellings British English and American English get mixed up.
+Some Europeans already start to despair with the A.M. and P.M. times, as well as the different spellings between British English and American English that get mixed up.

 › Timezones overview